 The most prevalent variety today is vinyl, a plastic compound first found in 1872.
-It became commercially viable in the 1930s, and was widely used in home construction after the 1960s.
-It has retained much of its popularity since that time, and vinyl used for this function consumes a big percentage of production.
+It became commercially viable in the 1930s and was widely used in home construction after the 1960s.
+It has retained much of its popularity since that time, and vinyl for this function consumes a big percentage of production.

 Wood was the predominant choice for years.
 When available, wood is attractive, occurs naturally, doesn’t require a chemical processing plant, and adds charm and warmth to a home.
 It is still a very popular form of siding, but environmental and manufacturing issues have made it less economically possible for many people.
 Wood must be repainted just about every few years, and damp climates can cause it to deteriorate over time.

 Another economical siding alternative was asphalt.
-This low cost building material was one of the least attractive options available, and consisted of a base sheet covered with a thick, gooey black mixture that contains crushed rock.
-This material was very weather resistant, and could be disguised to look like other materials such as brick.
+This low-cost building material was one of the least attractive options available and consisted of a base sheet covered with a thick, gooey black mixture that contains crushed rock.
+This material was very weather-resistant and could be disguised to look like other materials such as brick.
 After an initial boom during the post World War II years, the use of asphalt was eclipsed by aluminum.

 Aluminum siding was also a post-war phenomenon of the second half of the 20th century.
-It is lightweight, relatively easy to install, and easily covers worn and unattractive older exteriors with a minimum of effort.
-Aluminum rarely needs repainting, won’t rust, and in general has been considered a much more viable and permanent solution to external home needs.
+It is lightweight, relatively easy to install, and covers worn and unattractive older exteriors with a minimum of effort.
+Aluminum rarely needs repainting, won’t rust, and in general, has been considered a much more viable and permanent solution to external home needs.

-Deciding on the correct material for siding installation means finding the right material appropriate to the style of construction (zip screws or tek screws, where are self-tapping, included) and overall budget.
-For example, using vinyl to cover the exterior of a stately Victorian home would be a mismatch, and would simply not look right.
+Deciding on the correct material for siding installation means finding the right material appropriate to the style of construction (zip screws or tek screws, which are self-tapping, included) and overall budget.
+For example, using vinyl to cover the exterior of a stately Victorian home would be a mismatch and simply not look right.
 On the other hand, using expensive wood siding on a tract home may not be the most practical solution, either.